Mike11199/Recipes-Project/README.md

 Practice- A basic HTML Refresher to learn how to use GitHub's live website preview for more advanced projects.

-Website incorporating CSS;  multiple pages, embedded images, lists, and links.
+Website incorporating CSS, multiple linked pages, embedded images, ordered/unordered lists, and links.

 <br/>